 On the basis of this understanding, the US DCL rules appear to be hybrid mismatch legislation corresponding to section FH 8.
 Expenditure incurred by a US taxpayer, or a New Zealand hybrid entity which is deductible by a US owner, will not be subject to section FH 9 so long as the US taxpayer is subject to the DCL rules and has not made a domestic use election.
 If the US taxpayer has made a domestic use election, then section FH 9 will apply to deny a deduction for the expenditure.
 That is because the domestic use election is an election that the DCL rules do not apply to the US taxpayer in respect of the relevant expenditure.
-During the five year "non-foreign use" period imposed by the terms of the domestic use election will in any event prohibit the use in New Zealand of that expenditure against income which the US does not tax.
-Once that period has passed, the US DCL rules will not deny the US person the ability to use the expenditure in New Zealand against income which the US does not tax.
+During the five year "non-foreign use" period imposed by the terms of the domestic use election, this should not be a practical issue, since the terms of the domestic use election will in any event prohibit the use in New Zealand of that expenditure against income which the US does not tax.
+Once that period has passed, the US DCL rules will not deny the US person the ability to use the expenditure in

+New Zealand against income which the US does not tax.
 However, section FH 9 will continue to apply, to similar effect.